geofflangenderfer/geofflangenderfer.com/content/posts/how-to-build-an-audience.md

 Every week, his audience learns exciting new concepts in web development.
 Flavio has built a successful career doing this.
 We can learn from his example and attempt to approach his prolific publishing.

 ### Brennan Dunn
-<a href="http://doubleyourfreelancing.com/" target="_blank">Brennan Dunn</a> has been:
+<a href="http://doubleyourfreelancing.com/" target="_blank">Brennan Dunn</a>:
-- a freelance software developer
+- has been a freelance software developer
-- sold info products
+- has sold info products
-- and is currently running a SAAS business.
+- is currently running a SAAS business

 He's climbed all the <a href="https://geofflangenderfer.com/posts/why-you-should-go-freelance/#a-wealth-ladder-stepping-stone" target="_blank">wealth ladders</a>, so he has much to teach.
 He combines offline and online in his audience building strategy.